galafis/data-mesh-implementation-framework/README.md

 ### ✨ Highlights

 - **Domain-Oriented Data Products**: Implementation of `DomainDataProduct`, `SalesDataProduct`, and `CustomerDataProduct` classes that encapsulate data, metadata, access logic, and metrics, demonstrating domain ownership and treating data as a product.
+- **External API Integration**: `api_integration.py` module demonstrating how to enrich Data Products with real data from public APIs, including complete integration with the World Bank API for global development data (GDP, population, economic indicators).
 - **CRUD Operations and Metrics**: Practical examples of data ingestion, querying, updating, and removal, along with the collection of usage and access metrics for each Data Product, ensuring observability and governance.
 - **Modular and Scalable Structure**: The framework is designed to be modular, allowing for easy extension and adaptation to different business domains and data requirements.
 - **Comprehensive Testing**: Includes unit and integration tests for all functionalities, ensuring the reliability and correctness of the Data Product implementations.